theandrew168/derzforth/README.md

 * **Longan Nano** - press and release RESET
 * **Wio Lite** - flip BOOT switch to 0, press and release RESET
 * **GD32 Dev Board** - TODO how does this board work?

+### FE310-G002 Boards
+The J-Link command from the previous step will automatically reset the chip after programming!

 ## Interact
 To interact with the device, the same port as above can used with [pySerial's builtin terminal](https://pyserial.readthedocs.io/en/latest/tools.html#module-serial.tools.miniterm):